History of Mongolia: Turkic Khaganates (552–630, 682–744), Tang rule (646–682)

 The Northern Qi and Northern Zhou dynasties of China surrendered in 570 and began paying tribute to the Göktürks.
-However, the newly established Sui dynasty in China stopped sending tribute to the Göktürks and constant war between Sui and the Turkic Khaganate began.
-The Turkic Khaganate was partitioned in 583 into an Eastern Turkic Khaganate and Western Turkic Khaganate by the plot made by the Sui dynasty of China.
+However, the newly established Sui dynasty stopped sending tribute to the Göktürks and constant war between the Sui and Turkic Khaganate began.
+The Turkic Khaganate was partitioned in 583 into an Eastern Turkic Khaganate and Western Turkic Khaganate through a plot made by the Sui.
 Finally in 584, the Eastern Turks recognised Sui suzerainty.
-The Turkic Khaganate began to revolt and hasten the border in 615 after the Emperor Yang of Sui's failed expedition in Goguryeo.
+The Turkic Khaganate began to revolt and hasten the border in 615 after Emperor Yang of Sui's failed expedition in Goguryeo.
 The internal struggle between the Turkic nobles lead to their defeat by the Tang dynasty of China in 630.
-From 629 to 648, a reunited China—under the Tang dynasty (618-907)—destroyed the power of the Eastern Turks north of the Gobi; established suzerainty over the Khitan, a semi-nomadic Para-Mongolic people who lived in areas that became the modern Chinese provinces of Heilongjiang and Jilin; and established the Anbei Protectorate in the Mongolian Steppes.
+From 629 to 648, a reunited China–under the Tang dynasty–destroyed the power of the Eastern Turks north of the Gobi; established suzerainty over the Khitan, a semi-nomadic Para-Mongolic people who lived in areas that became the modern Chinese provinces of Heilongjiang and Jilin; and established the Anbei Protectorate in the Mongolian Steppes.
 The Uyghur khagan was installed as Anbei protector, who inhabited the region between the Altai Mountains and Khitan's land.
 Between 641 and 648, the Tang conquered the Western Turks, re-establishing Chinese sovereignty over Xinjiang and exacting tribute from west of the Pamir Mountains.
 The Göktürks continuously struggled against the subjugation by the Tang dynasty started in 679.
-An uprising of 682 under the leadership of Kutuluk and Tonyukuk led to restoration of the Turkic Khaganate, known as the Second Turkic Khaganate in historiography.
+An uprising of 682 under the leadership of Kutuluk and Tonyukuk led to restoration of the Turkic Khaganate, known as the Second Turkic Khaganate.

-For a brief period at the beginning of the 7th century, a new consolidation of the Türks, under the Western Türk ruler Tardu, again threatened China.
+For a brief period at the beginning of the 7th century, a new consolidation of Göktürks, under the Western Turk ruler Tardu, again threatened China.
 In 701, Tardu's army besieged Chang'an (modern Xi'an), then the capital of China.
-Tardu was turned back, however, and, upon his death two years later, the Türkic state again fragmented.
-The Eastern Türks nonetheless continued their depredations, occasionally threatening Chang'an.
+Tardu was turned back, however, and, upon his death two years later, the Turkic state again fragmented.
+The Eastern Turks nonetheless continued their depredations, occasionally threatening Chang'an.
 In the early 8th century, an invading army of 450,000 soldiers headed by the Wu Zhou empress regnant Wu Zetian was defeated and chased back by Mojo Khagan.
-The Türkic empire finally ended in 744 by the joint Chinese, Uighur and other nomadic forces.
+The Turkic empire finally ended in 744 by the combined forces of Chinese, Uyghurs and other nomads.